Lorentzian Gromov-Hausdorff convergence and pre-compactness: Uniqueness of limits

 \begin{rem}[Global hyperbolicity implies forward completeness] A globally hyperbolic \LpLS is forward complete as any sequence $x_k\leq x_{k+1}\leq \hat{x}$ is contained in the compact causal diamond $J(x_0,\hat x)$ and $\leq$ being a partial-order implies that any converging subsequence converges to the same limit (see also \cite[Rem.\ 2.10]{BBCGMORS:24}). \end{rem}

-Next, we give a sufficient condition guaranteeing that limits are unique within the class of globally hyperbolic \LpLSn s with metrizable chronological topology, continuous time separation function and satisfying the point-distinction-property \eqref{eq-pdp} (actually, we prove a more general statement, where \emph{globally hyperbolic} is relaxed to \emph{forward complete, properly covered, with closed anti-symmetric causal relation}).
+Next, we give a sufficient condition guaranteeing that limits are unique within the class of globally hyperbolic \LpLSn s with metrizable chronological topology, continuous time-separation function and satisfying the point-distinction-property \eqref{eq-pdp} (actually, we prove a more general statement, where \emph{globally hyperbolic} is relaxed to \emph{forward complete, properly covered, with closed anti-symmetric causal relation}).
 Of course, uniqueness will be always understood \emph{up to isometry}.
+Note that we strengthen here Definition \ref{def-con-subs}, by requiring that whenever we have a finite $\eps$-net in the approximating sequence, we find a corresponding $\eps$-net in the limit.
+Definition \ref{def-con-subs} only requires independent existence of both.

 \begin{thm}[Sufficient condition for uniqueness of limits] Let \\$\big(\XtnoU\big)_{n\in \N}$, be a sequence of covered \LpLSn s satisfying the following property: For any strong $\mathrm{pLGH}$-limit $\XtoU$ it holds that, for all $\eps>0$ and for all finite $\eps$-nets $S_n$ for $U_n\in\U_n$ in $X_n$, there exists a finite $\eps$-net $S$ for $U\in\U$ in $X$ such that properties (i)---(iv) of Definition \ref{def-con-subs} hold.
-Then, the strong $\mathrm{pLGH}$-limit of the sequence $\big(\XtnoU\big)_{n\in \N}$ is unique in the class $\X$ of forward complete, properly covered \LpLSn s $X$ with continuous time separation functions $\tau$, closed anti-symmetric causal relation, metrizable chronological topology and that satisfy the point-distinction property \eqref{eq-pdp} and $x\in\overline{I^-(x)}$ for all $x\in X$. \end{thm} \begin{pr} Let $\XtoU$ and $(\tilde X, \tilde \ell, \tilde o, \tilde\U)$ be both strong pLGH limits of the sequence $\big(\XtnoU\big)_{n\in \N}$, where both $\XtoU$ and $(\tilde X, \tilde \ell, \tilde o, \tilde\U)$ are forward complete, properly covered, having closed and anti-symmetric causal relations, satisfy the point distinction property \eqref{eq-pdp}, have metrizable chronological topologies and have continuous time separation functions $\tau$ and $\tilde\tau$, respectively.
+Then, the strong $\mathrm{pLGH}$-limit of the sequence $\big(\XtnoU\big)_{n\in \N}$ is unique in the class $\X$ of forward complete, properly covered \LpLSn s $X$ with continuous time-separation functions $\tau$, closed anti-symmetric causal relation, metrizable chronological topology and that satisfy the point-distinction property \eqref{eq-pdp} and $x\in\overline{I^-(x)}$ for all $x\in X$. \end{thm} \begin{pr} Let $\XtoU$ and $(\tilde X, \tilde \ell, \tilde o, \tilde\U)$ be both strong pLGH limits of the sequence $\big(\XtnoU\big)_{n\in \N}$, where both $\XtoU$ and $(\tilde X, \tilde \ell, \tilde o, \tilde\U)$ are forward complete, properly covered, having closed and anti-symmetric causal relations, satisfy the point distinction property \eqref{eq-pdp}, have metrizable chronological topologies and have continuous time-separation functions $\tau$ and $\tilde\tau$, respectively.